sendevo/veradynium/readme.md

 ## LoRaWAN gateways placement problem: solver and network analysis

-This project provides a set of programs and utilities to design and analyze a LoRaWAN deployments with energy and terrain elevation (topography) considerations.
+This project provides a set of programs and utilities to design and analyze LoRaWAN deployments with energy and terrain elevation (topography) considerations.
 The [solver](solver) contains a set of tools to compute the optimal placement of the gateways based on end-devices locations and the terrain elevation map, allowing the user to choose between solutions that prioritizes energy consumption or number of gateways to place.

 A Python [API](server) is provided to expose the set of solver programs and access them via HTTP.
 It also allows to upload terrain elevation files (.csv or .nc) and network configuration (.geojson).